oertac/oertac.github.io/swipe-3D/README.md

 Based on the source code from <a target="_blank" href="https://github.com/RalucaNicola">Raluca Nicola</a>.
 Thanks Raluca for the amazing idea!

-Copyright 2018 Esri Deutschland GmbH
+Copyright 2018 Esri Deutschland GmbH<br>
 Copyright 2018 Prof. Schaller UmweltConsult GmbH

 ## Data Source